 About the work of Charles E. Gannon:

-Raising Caine: “Raising Caine unveils a lot of thought-provoking ideas but ultimately this is a space opera adventure.
+“Raising Caine unveils a lot of thought-provoking ideas but ultimately this is a space opera adventure.
 There are space battles, daring emergency landings, desperate quests, hand-to-hand combat, and double-and-triple crosses.
 It’s an engrossing read.
 You owe it to yourself to read the two previous books in order.
 Then enjoy Raising Caine.
-It’s an intergalactic thrill-ride.”—Fantasy and Science Ficton Book and Audiobook Reviews
+It’s an intergalactic thrill-ride.”—Fantasy and Science Fiction Book and Audiobook Reviews

 “This is science-fiction adventure on a grand scale.”—Kirkus

 “Gannon’s harrowing . . . military space opera (following Trial by Fire) builds well on his established setting . . .
 Gannon’s signature attention to developing realistic alien worlds makes this installment satisfying.”—Publishers Weekly

 “[A]n incredibly active book . . . as our protagonists are confronted by the beautiful, terrible, and sometimes lethal variety of the universe and its inhabitants. . . . a whole mess of fun . . . that manages to be scientifically accurate while refraining from excessive wonkiness.
 Those who value meticulous world-building . . . will certainly have their needs met.”—BN Sci-Fi and Fantasy Blog

 “I seriously enjoyed Trial by Fire.
 This one’s a tidal wave—can’t put it down.
 An excellent book.” —Jack McDevitt